 - Avoid consuming saffron in high doses.
-Excessive consumption of saffron is not advisable as it may lead to digestive issues and may have a sedative impact.
+Excessive consumption of saffron is not advisable as it may lead to digestive issues and a sedative impact.

-- Make sure you do NOT consume more than 10 grams of saffron at a time.
+- Make sure you do not consume more than 10 grams of saffron.

-- Saffron is safe for consumption when expecting.
+- Saffron is safe for consumption when expected.
 However, moderation is essential as it may lead to preterm labor and childbirth.

 - Kesar is safe for consumption in infants over five months of age.
 It is also safe to consume during breastfeeding.

 - Saffron regulates mood.
 Therefore, those with bipolar disorder should avoid the consumption of saffron.

 - Allergies: those allergic to certain species of Salsola, Lolium, and Olea plants should avoid saffron.